-Welding is one of the most important parts of the industrial sectors.
-Using robots is considered as the safest way for dangerous works like wielding.
-This system has spread its wing a lot.
+Welding is one of the essential parts of the industrial sectors.
+Using robots is considered as the safest way for dangerous works like welding.
 Robotic welding systems are no longer just for large manufacturers; it also offers benefits for small enterprises.
-Robotic welding is an automated process that improves productivity and weld consistency to lower costs for production, labor, materials and it also helps companies gain a competitive advantage over those businesses that have not made the transition to automated robotic welding.
+Robotic welding is an automated process that improves productivity and weld consistency to lower costs for production, labour, materials and it also helps companies gain a competitive advantage over those businesses that have not made the transition to automated robotic welding.

-Lots of reasons are there for the increasing demands of the robot welding system.
-The decision to adopt robotic welding systems is getting easier every day because the lack of skilled welders available to fulfill the requirements of large and small companies.
-They can also gain greater flexibility through adding automation.
-Particularly SEMs are beginning to make the investment in this technology and realizing positive results.
+The decision to adopt robotic welding systems is getting easier every day because of the lack of skilled welders available to fulfil the requirements of large and small companies.
+They can also gain greater flexibility by adding automation.
+Mainly small and medium companies are beginning to invest in this technology and realising positive results.
 It helps them to save lots of time and money.

 - Robotic welding systems offer consistency and repeatability of the welds produced.
 A robotic welder is more consistent and can move from one weld to the next quickly, speeding up the entire process.

 - Significant improvements in productivity and finished part quality

 - You can have a good welder supervising the work of several automated cells instead of having to find and train a lot of welders for the job.
 This results in lower production costs by reducing labour requirements.

 - Consistent cycle times, no break in production, and better weld translate in less weld spattering and less post-weld clean-up.

 - Reduce the time and money spent on rework — reduce waste materials.